 As you mouse over transients, temporary "pseudo" Warp Markers appear.
-These have the same shape as regular Warp Markers, but they're grey.
+These have the same shape as regular Warp Markers, but they're gray.
 Double-clicking or dragging a pseudo Warp Marker creates an actual Warp Marker or, if there are no Warp Markers later in the clip, changes the tempo for the clip segment.
-Holding the Ctrl (PC) / (PC)
+Holding the [CTRL](PC) / [CMD](Mac) modifier while creating a Warp Marker on a transient also creates Warp Markers at the adjacent transients.
+Holding the [Shift] modifier while clicking on a pseudo Warp Marker allows you to drag the transient to a new position.
+Once a Warp Marker has been created, holding [Shift] while dragging the Warp Marker will move the waveform beneath the marker, rather than the marker itself.